digital-asset/daml/docs/source/daml/reference/templates.rst

    :end-before: -- end contract key snippet

 - ``key`` and ``maintainer`` keywords.
-- This feature lets you specify a "key" that you can use to uniquely identify an instance of this contract template.
+- This feature lets you specify a "key" that you can use to uniquely identify this contract as an instance of this template.
 - If you specify a ``key``, you must also specify a ``maintainer``.
 This is a ``Party`` that will ensure the uniqueness of all the keys it is aware of.

   Because of this, the ``key`` must include the ``maintainer`` ``Party`` or parties (for example, as part of a tuple or record), and the ``maintainer`` must be a signatory.